pierrz/github_events_consumer/README.md

 You have to create the `.env` environment file.
 Eventually tweak the schedule parameter for the cleaning task (see **"Data streaming"** section below.).

+If you plan to use the same Github-actions CI file, you need to create the same secrets as in the `jobs > env` section in `.github/workflows/docker-ci.yml` (see **line 31**).

 **NB**:
-- For all these required files, you'll find the `<file>.example` ready to adapt.
+- For all files embedded with secrets, you'll find the `<file>.example` ready to adapt.

 <br>